commanderx16/x16-demo/CONTRIBUTING.md

 ## Reporting Bugs
 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).

-Before reporting a bug, ensure it is new, and add a short, simple way to reproduce it.
+Before repoting a bug, ensure it is new, and add a short, simple way to reproduce it.

 ### Known issues
 #### Demo xyz is not working on my emulator.